|

 brain develop a protective mechanism over time in response to pain and

 sensory overload.
-This helps children escape ongoing discomfort.
+This helps the person escape ongoing discomfort.

 It’s a blessing that body is capable of such protective mechanisms.

-These adaptations help children to cope, but important elements of listening
+These adaptations help a person to cope, but important elements of listening

 and learning are still not what they could be.